-When it comes to renting space, often times the commercial property will not have the necessary outfitting.
-It may be completely empty, or the workspace layout for the previous tenant may be unsuitable or undesirable for your needs.
+When it comes to renting space, oftentimes the commercial property will not have the necessary outfitting.
+It may be empty, or the workspace layout for the previous tenant may be unsuitable or undesirable for your needs.

 The other way of financing retrofit is tenant improvement.
 The tenant is largely responsible for carrying out all the necessary retrofit.
 There may be a negotiated tenant improvement allowance paid out by the landlord towards the related expenses.

-Most landlords leasing out commercial spaces offer turnkey build out option.
+Most landlords leasing out commercial spaces offer turnkey build-out options.
 From the tenant’s perspective, this is a very simple option.
 However, one must carefully consider if all the needs of the business are met.